module#

 Parameters:

-• name – A string denoting the Module attribute name for the perturbation value.
+• name – A string key for storing the perturbation value.

 • variable_type – The Variable type for the stored perturbation.
-Defaulted at nnx.Perturbation.
+Default is nnx.Perturbation.

 set_attributes(*filters, raise_if_not_found=True, graph=None, **attributes)[source]#